Marine Steps Up To The Next Level

 You have purpose and meaning.

 He needed me to tie his jungle boots.
 You see, he only had one arm as it was, and even the fingers on his one arm were severely ‘jacked up.’
 He could speak to thousands, but physically he couldn’t tie his bootlaces.
 Later on that morning we were at the mess hall eating breakfast.
 My commander and some senior non-commissioned officers were spellbound listening to Clebe.
 But at one point during our breakfast, Clebe leaned over to me and whispered in my ear, “Scott, would you please cut my pancakes?”
 Again, 1LT McClary’s wounds from Vietnam left him unable to perform a simple action like cutting his own pancakes.
-The lesson is simple.
-We all have our challenges, some of which will remain with us for a lifetime.
+However, the lesson is simple.
+In conclusion, we all have our challenges, some of which will remain with us for a lifetime.
 But that doesn’t mean we can’t accomplish the unique mission God assigns to each of us.

 Lord Jesus, thank you for the truth of verses 3 and 4: suffering can produce perseverance in my life.
 And perseverance can develop my character.
 And as my character grows, I will have hope.
 God, I need hope to overcome the adversity in my life.
 Just as you helped Clebe, help me to get up off the mat and fight the good fight of faith.
 Help me to know and to accomplish Your will for my life.
 I want to do this, Jesus.
 I just need Your help.
 In Jesus’ name, I pray.
 Amen.
 Time now for action.
 Step up to the next level.
 The God of this Universe will help you.